IanAbusamra/DRP_GomoryHuTree/README.md

 Gomory-Hu Tree:
-Implementation of Gomory-Hu Tree for Georgia Tech Directed Reading Program, Spring 2025
+Implementation of Gomory-Hu Tree for Directed Reading Program